Saturday, August 2, 2008

 "At least that's the way historians will play it.
 But of course, the true causality, as elucidated by socionomics, is that an evaporation of confidence will make the central bankers' plans fail.
 The outcome is predicated on psychology."

-socionomics" Prechter refers to is a new social science he has introduced that studies how humans behave in groups within contexts of uncertainty – where fluctuations in social mood motivate social actions.
+The "socionomics" Prechter refers to is a new social science he has introduced that studies how humans behave in groups within contexts of uncertainty – where fluctuations in social mood motivate social actions.
 It explains that rather than an event happening that affects social mood (for example, falling home prices make people feel bad), what really happens is that social mood changes first from positive to negative and then lousy things happen (for example, unhappy people make home prices fall).
 If you can adopt this point of view, then you can see that, in poetic terms, we are fast approaching a bleak midwinter for the economy and the financial markets.

 Happy Trading!!